SaaS marketing pains got you down?

 Ask about their process for creating personas, and see if you can take a look at their own ones!
 This could give you a good indication as to whether you fit with their ideal customer persona.

-That might seem like a bit of a laugh, but wouldn’t want to know whether you’re their ideal customer or not?
+That might seem like a bit of a laugh, but wouldn’t you want to know whether you’re their ideal customer?
 It’s kind of like dating, and finding out what the other person is looking for in a relationship.
 If what you’re looking for doesn’t align with what they’re after, then it probably isn’t going to work out in the long run.

 Speaking of digging into their own marketing…

 Perhaps the greatest indicator of a SaaS marketing agency’s abilities, expertise, and fit for your company is the marketing activities they are engaging in themselves!

 Consider how you came across the agency in the first place.
 Did you stumble across a blog post of theirs? (hint, hint).

 Perhaps you found them in a Google search for “marketing agencies near me”.